Disrupt a Pork as in Competition

 Start with the intention to deliver all four cuts in the box.
 When cooking has done, realize what is worth presenting and what does not.
 In the worst case, if nothing worked out, serve it all as pulled meat and you will not lose anything.

-Was I able to make you desire to present the Boston Butt as if you were in a competition?
+Was I able to make you desire to present at your table the Boston Butt as if you were in a competition?